The 10 Design Schools to Attend Around the World

 10 Stanford University

 Design is everywhere.
 Everything we use initially started as a design.
 From the way we connect to people to the way we listen to music; from the way our cities are designed and built to how a specific medical tool is designed to save lives; from the way we travel to the house we choose.
-Studying such an important, relevant and ever-changing subject that will take you far in the modern world is an exciting prospect.
+Even if you don't study at one of these top design schools, design is such an important, relevant and ever-changing subject will take you far in the modern world is an exciting prospect.
 We hope you now have a better idea of where you can qualify in design if you want to be studying at the crème de la crème of international universities.

 About the author: (Jessamy Baldwin)